ADB-SPADE/spade-documentation/README.md

 # SPADE Documentation

 SPADE is a customized version of the [GeoNode Open Source Geospatial Content Management System](https://geonode.org>).
-This documentation is based on the [GeoNode Training Documentation Portal](https://training.geonode.geo-solutions.it) ([source]( <)https://github.com/geosolutions-it/doc-geonode/).
+This documentation is based on the [GeoNode Training Documentation Portal](https://training.geonode.geo-solutions.it) ([source](https://github.com/geosolutions-it/doc-geonode/)).

 As a result, the name GeoNode will be used when generic functions are described.
 In sections that focus on SPADE specific functionality, the  name SPADE will be used.